afoley587/secure-me/README.md

 whether the face in our frame matches the faces we know or not.

 Next, we find the face distances.
 A face distance is a measure of difference in the faces.
-So if a face distance is high (close to 1), it means that two faces are not very similar.
+So if a face distance is high (close to 1), it means that two faces are not similar.
+If the distance is closer to 0, then the faces are similar.
 We can then pull the minimum value from the `face_distances` array, meaning the most prominent face in our frame

 ```python
         # face_detector.py